satorabi/satorabi.github.io/_pages/about.md

 I am an Assistant Professor at [Department of Information Science and Technology (IST)](https://ist.gmu.edu/), [School of Computing](https://computing.gmu.edu/), at George Mason University.
 I am also a Research Fellow at the [Center for Secure Information Systems (CSIS)](https://csis.gmu.edu/pages/faculty.php#torabi) at George Mason University, Fairfax, VA, USA.

 I am currently teaching a number of course while working on cybersecurity research projects with my students and collaborators.
-[Click here for more information](link)

 My research interests are in the areas of Internet measurements, network/systems security, usable security/privacy, and operational cyber security including the security of Internet of Things (IoT) and Cyber-Physical Systems (CPS).
-[Click here for more information](link)

 Prior Experiences
 ======